nephxio/ModelViewer/README.md

 # ModelViewer
-Model Viewer for .fbx files written with Vulkan
+Model Viewer for .obj files written with Vulkan